[Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 3. Volkswagen emissions scandal $14.7 billion

-In 2016, a federal judge in San Francisco approved a $14.7 billion settlement resulting from a Volkswagen scheme to cheat emission tests on its diesel cars.
+In 2016, a federal judge in San Francisco federal judge approved a $14.7 billion settlement resulting from a Volkswagen scheme to cheat emission tests on its diesel cars.
 The settlement provides funds for vehicle buybacks at market values prior to the scandal, plus additional cash payments for 475,000 diesel car owners.

 4. Enron securities fraud $7.2 billion